IBA News: Video programming

 The daily IBA English News broadcast was available on-demand via the IBA World website.
 News Anchors are Erin Viner, Laura Cornfield and Arieh O'Sullivan.
 Chief Editor is Steve Leibowitz, Senior Editor and Correspondents include Efrat Battat and Brian Freeman.
 IBA News was broadcast on Israel Channel One at 4:50 PM Sunday-Thursday, and Channel 33 Sunday- Thursday at 5:00 PM.
 Friday and Saturday broadcasts are at 6:00 PM on Channel 33 only.
 The weekly IBA Close-Up magazine formerly used to complement the English newscast.

 The IBA News program is rebroadcast on certain Christian broadcasting channels, primarily LeSEA.
 This includes METV Middle East Television.
-In the USA, the IBA News English language program airs on the satellite channel WHT (DirecTV channel 367) at 6:00 PM (Eastern time.)
+In the US, the IBA News English language program airs on the satellite channel WHT (DirecTV channel 367) at 6:00 PM (Eastern time.)
 The IBA News also airs multiple times a day on JBS Jewish Broadcasting Service.
 As of January 1, 2013, the IBA News is no longer on the MHz WorldView channel.
 That timeslot was replaced with JN1 Jewish News 1.